 As a result of limited job functions in a large corporate environment, it doesn’t give you the full breadth of work involved in successfully managing an enterprise.
-By exploring the entrepreneurship maze you will quickly immerse yourself in all these functions, which will give you a better picture of the business itself, as well as an appreciation for the company that employees you.
+By exploring the entrepreneurship maze you will quickly immerse yourself in all these functions, which will give you a better picture of the business itself, as well as an appreciation for the company that employs you.

 3. Position Yourself With a Better Financial Portfolio

-Quitting your job and then applying for a small business loan is a recipe for disaster.
+Quitting your ideal job and then applying for a small business loan is a recipe for disaster.
 Often lenders expect borrowers to be fully collateralized.
 Having a successful employment position strengthens your probability of obtaining a loan or line of credit.

 While there are a lot of targeted small business funds that don’t require full collateralization, obtaining funds from your financial institution will be challenging if your debt to equity ratio does not meet their criteria and you don’t have a secondary source of income they can secure against the loan.
 In addition, being employed allows you the flexibility of investing in your small business without the stress of adding more debt into your current financial portfolio.